 Copper River Lodge Safety: Boats, Wading, and Bears

-Alaska Bear GuidelinesYou will more than likely see black and brown bears while you are at the lodge.
+Alaska Bear GuidelinesYou will more than likely see brown bears while you are at the lodge.
 In reading these guidelines please understand that we have never had a bear incident during the life of the lodge, and you will always have an experienced guide at your side.
-If you are in bear country, your guide will carry bear deterrent devices such as bear spray or a shotgun.
+If you are in bear country, your guide will carry bear deterrent devices such as bear spray.
 If you see or hear a bear, always stay alert to your guide and follow his instructions.

 Always be “bear aware”.
 Watch ahead for bears or for tracks.
 Don’t surprise bears.
 Make plenty of noise when fishing.
 You will almost always be with a guide while you are walking along a river.
 If you see a bear that is far away or doesn’t see you...turn around and go back, or circle far around.
 Don’t disturb it.
 Alert your guide.

 If you see a bear that is close or it does see you...
 STAY CALM.
 Attacks are rare.
 Bears may approach or stand on their hind legs to get a better look at you.
 These are curious, not aggressive, bears.
 BE HUMAN.
 Stand tall, wave your arms, and speak in a loud and low voice.
 DO NOT RUN!
 Stand your ground or back away slowly and diagonally.
 If the bear follows, STOP.

 If a bear is charging... almost all charges are “bluff charges”.
 DO NOT RUN!
 Olympic sprinters cannot outrun a bear, and running may trigger an instinctive reaction to “chase”.
 Do not try to climb a tree unless it is literally right next to you and you can quickly get at least 30 feet up.
 STAND YOUR GROUND.
 Wave your arms and speak in a loud low voice.
 Many times charging bears have come within a few feet of a person and then veered off at the last second.